-\paragraph{Other related results.} Besides fault-tolerant (approximate) SPT and BFS, there is a large body of literature on fault-tolerant short(est) paths in graphs. \hide{The most general setting is that in which the distances are maintained \emph{dynamically}.
-This means that the underlying graph is evolving, while our setting is static, in a sense: a failure in only transient, and the primary network of communication is a fixed SPT.
-Moreover, for a dynamic algorithm the focus is on time efficiency in recomputing an optimal solution, while our focus here is on the trade-off between the stretch factor and the size of the secondary network.
-This makes a comparison unnatural, but for the sake of completeness we mention here that the currently fastest known (output-sensitive) solution for updating a SPT in the \emph{decremental} case (i.e., only edge deletions and weight increase, which is of interest in this paper) runs in $O(\mu \log \mu)$ time \cite{RR96}, where $\mu=O(m)$ depends on the actual impact of the change on the current solution (notice this is not better than the recomputation from scratch of the SPT in the worst case).} A natural counterpart of the structures considered in this paper, as we have seen before, are the DSO.
-For recent achievements on DSO, we refer the reader to \cite{BK09,CLPR10}, and more in particular to \cite{BK13,GW12}, where single-source distances are considered.
 Another setting which is very close in spirit to ours is that of \emph{fault-tolerant spanners}.
-In \cite{CLPR09}, for weighted graphs and any integer $k \geq 1$, the authors present a $(2k-1,0)$-spanner resilient to $f$ vertex (resp., edge) failures of size $O(f^2 \cdot k^{f+1} \cdot n^{1+1/k} \cdot \log^{1-1/k} n)$ (resp., $O(f \cdot n^{1+1/k})$).
+In \cite{CLPR09}, for weighted graphs and any integer $k \geq 1$, the authors present a $(2k-1,0)$-spanner resilient to $f$ vertex (resp., edge) failures of size $O(f^2 \, k^{f+1} \, n^{1+1/k} \, \log^{1-1/k} n)$ (resp., $O(f \, n^{1+1/k})$).
 This was later improved through a randomized construction in \cite{DK11}.
-On the other hand, for the unweighted case, in \cite{BCP12} the authors present a general result for building a $(1,O(f \cdot (\alpha+\beta)))$-spanner resilient to $f$ edge failures, by unioning an ordinary $(1,\beta)$-spanner with a fault-tolerant $(\alpha,0)$-spanner resilient against up to $f$ edge faults.
+For a comparison, the sparsest known $(2k-1)$-multiplicative ordinary spanner has size $O(n^{1+1/k})$ \cite{ADDJS93}, and this is believed to be asymptotically tight due to the long-standing girth conjecture of Erd\H{o}s \cite{E64}.
 Finally, we mention that in \cite{AFIR13} it was introduced the resembling concept of \emph{resilient spanners}, i.e., spanners such that whenever any edge in $G$ fails, then the relative distance increases in the spanner are very close to those in $G$, and it was shown how to build a resilient spanner by augmenting an ordinary spanner.